mfwolffe/mfwolffe.github.io/_pages/projects.md

 <summary class="project">A Better ATan2</summary>
 <p class="roles"><em>Author</em> | <a class="noul" target="_blank" href="https://mfwolffe.github.io/improved-atan2/">Link</a></p>

-  <p>A personal project I made as practice for learning javascript, and to save myself time when working with math students who need to get a positive angle in any quadrant.</p>
+  <p>A personal project I made as practice for learning (basic) javascript, and to save myself time when working with math students who need to get a positive angle in any quadrant.</p>
   <p>The styling is <em>very</em> basic, perhaps even ugly.</p>

 </details>